joshuabradley012/joshbradley-hugo/content/is-it-bad-practice-to-extend-this-in-javascript.md

 date: 2020-03-01T20:35:56-08:00
 draft: false
 type: "post"
-summary: "What is the better practice?
-To set a property on 'this', or to extend 'this' using 'Object.assign'."
+summary: "What is better practice?
+To set a property on 'this', or to extend 'this' using 'Object.assign'.
+I see merits for both."
 categories:
 - Web Development
 tags:
 - JavaScript
 ---

 What is better practice?
 To set properties on `this`, or to extend `this` using `Object.assign`.
 I see merits for both.

 Setting properties on `this` results in better immutability and less, expensive `Object.assign` calls.

-Extending `this` leads to more elegant classes that easier to understand, at the danger of collisions.
+Extending `this` leads to more elegant classes that are easier to understand.
+But it comes with the danger of collisions.

-I'm leaning towards setting properties instead of extending `this`.
-It's safer and more efficient, even if it is less elegant.

 ## Setting properties